Making a complaint about your child’s education

 1. If possible, raise your concern or complaint informally with the people involved.

-For example, if you’re worried about your child’s progress, ask to talk to their class teacher.
+For example, if you’re worried about your child’s progress, talk to their class teacher.

-2. If the person you’ve spoken to can’t help, or you aren’t satisfied with their response, there may be someone else you can speak to e.g. the headteacher or an education officer.
+2. If the person you’ve spoken to can’t help, or you aren’t satisfied with their response, you could make a formal complaint.

-3. If the matter has still not been resolved, you could consider making a formal complaint to the LA.
-Before making a formal complaint, read up on policies and guidance that could help you:
+3. Before making a formal complaint (and throughout the complaints process) read up on policies and guidance that could help you:

-- All LAs must have a policy about how complaints about schools in its area should be handled.
-This should be available on their website.
+- All state-funded schools must have a complaints policy, which should be available of their website.
 The policy should explain how to make a complaint, and how your complaint should be handled, including timescales for responding to you.

-- Ask if the school or LA has specific policies relating to the issue you’re complaining about.
+- Ask if the school has specific policies relating to the issue you’re complaining about.
 For example, an equal opportunities policy or anti-bullying policy.

-4. If you’ve taken the LA complaints policy as far as possible, you can take the issue further by contacting the Scottish Public Services Ombudsman.
+6. If you’ve taken the school’s complaints policy as far as possible, you can take the issue further by contacting the Department for Education.

-If your child has ASN and your complaint is about the support that your child is receiving, then you should first raise any concerns you have with the school.
+If your child has SEN and your complaint is about the support that your child is receiving to help them with their SEN, then you should first raise any concerns you have with the special educational needs coordinator (SENCO) at the school.

 You can also contact your child’s Teacher of the Deaf – they have an important role to play in advising the school on how to support deaf children and may be able to intervene directly.

-If you aren’t happy with the school’s response to your complaint, you can then raise it with the LA – see step 3 above.
+If you aren’t happy with the school’s response to your complaint, the next step is to raise it with the school governing body.
+See step 4 above.

-If your complaint is about the content of a CSP, or if the LA has refused to open a CSP, or failed to provide support specified in the plan, you can take your complaint to the Additional Support Needs Tribunals for Scotland.
+If your complaint is about the content of an EHC plan, or if the LA has refused to carry out a statutory assessment of your child’s special educational needs (SEN), you can appeal to the Special Educational Needs and Disability Tribunal.

-You can find more information about how to appeal to the Tribunal in our factsheet Making a Reference to the Additional Support Needs Tribunal (Scotland).
+You can find more information about mediation and how to appeal to the Tribunal in our factsheet How to appeal to the Tribunal against a decision about your child’s special educational needs.

 - can’t treat your child unfairly for any reason related to their deafness